fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

 Eye movements and blinks cause artifacts in the EEG data because the retina (which is electrically charged) moves when the subject blinks.
-The contribution of eye artifacts to the EEG data can be estimated and removed with independent component analysis (ICA).
-If you have marked muscular or visual artifacts, you can cut the noisy segments out like this:
+The contribution of eye artifacts to the EEG data can either be detected manually and cut out or be estimated and removed with independent component analysis (ICA).

+If you have marked muscular or visual artifacts manually, you can cut the noisy segments out like this:

     cfg = [];
     cfg.artfctdef.minaccepttim = 0.010;